One Cardinal Rule Here

 That boring preamble was setting you up to tell you this: This private train display is only viewable for a few weeks around Christmas.
 Or at least that’s the way it was in 2015.

-I was aware of Dr. Mike Lepore’s layout before WFSB did a feel-good piece on it, but it was that story that prompted me to make an appointment to get over there.
+I was aware of Dr. Mike Lepore’s layout before a local news outfit did a feel-good piece on it, but it was that story that prompted me to make an appointment to get over there.

 (Only a few visitors can view the trains at a time, so you must email to get offered a block of time for an appointment.
-This may have been just a 2015 thing though, as the WFSB thing brought WAY more attention than Lepore was used to.)
+This may have been just a 2015 thing though, as the TV segment brought WAY more attention than Lepore was used to.)

 The Cardinal House on Glastonbury’s Main Street is a lovely house.
 Oddly, the owners refer to it as “A Cardinal House” and I don’t know why.
 It’s also a Bed & Breakfast and a place at which to get married.
 In fact, their website touts its “elopement packages,” which I’ve never seen before.